earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R03-homework-example-USGS-stream-discharge-data-r.md

 ---
 layout: single
-title: "Plot Stream Discharge Data in R"
+title: "Homework challenge: Plot USGS stream discharge data in R"
-excerpt: "This lesson is a challenge exercise that asks you to use all of the skills used during the week 2 set of lessons in the earth analytics course.
-Here you will import data and subset it to create a final plot of stream discharge over time."
+excerpt: "This lesson illustrated what your final stream discharge homework plots should look like for the week.
+Use all of the skills that you've learned in the previous lessons to complete it."
-authors: ['Leah Wasser', 'NEON Data Skills']
+authors: ['Leah Wasser']
-modified: '2017-08-18'
+modified: '2017-08-19'
 category: [courses]
 class-lesson: ['time-series-r']
 week: 2
 permalink: /courses/earth-analytics/time-series-data/plot-stream-discharge-timeseries-challenge-r/
-nav-title: 'Plot Stream Discharge Data R'
+nav-title: 'Homework example: stream discharge'
 sidebar:
   nav:
 author_profile: false
 comments: true
-order: 4
+order: 3
 course: "earth-analytics"
 topics:
   reproducible-science-and-programming: ['RStudio']